ntarricone/Angular-MovieProject/README.md

 # MovieProject
-Project in Angular for Codehouse Academy to learn and solidify the bases of Angular and start data base with a nosql website, MongoDB
+Project in Angular for Codehouse Academy to learn and solidify the bases of Angular and start with a nosql data base, MongoDB

 # To Launch